ocaml/ocaml.org/data/rss/tarides/an-introduction-to-fuzzing-ocaml-with-afl-crowbar-and-bun.md

 <p>The <code>findings/</code> directory is where <code>afl-fuzz</code> will write the crashes it finds, it will create it
 for you if it doesn't exist.
 The <code>inputs/</code> directory contains one or more valid input files for your program.
-By valid we mean "that don't crash your program".
+By valid we mean &quot;that don't crash your program&quot;.
 Finally the <code>@@</code> part tells <code>afl-fuzz</code> where on the command line the input file should be passed to your program, in our case, as the first argument.</p>
 <p>Note that it is possible to supply <code>afl-fuzz</code> with more detail about how to invoke your program.
 If